o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    return adjustedWorldPosition;
    ```

-Great, now we have our wind bending function set up!
-Note that this doesn't enact any changes on our tree just yet, and the tree should be rendered as normal.
+Great, now you have your wind bending function set up!
+Note that this doesn't enact any changes on the tree just yet, and the tree should be rendered as normal.

 ### Add detail bending
-Using the wind bending constants that we just calculated, we can now determine the bending of the leaves.
+Using the wind bending constants that you just calculated, you can now determine the bending of the leaves.

 1. Open `VegetationBending_Common.azsli`.